dalton-BC/dalton-BC/README.md

 - 👀 I’m interested in developing and honing my front end development skills using Javascript, Python, etc.
 - 🌱 I’m currently learning Java, and Python.
-- 💞️ I’m looking major or minor in computer science in college.
+- 💞️ I’m looking to major or minor in computer science in college.